Skip to content

 Diet

 A balanced intake of proteins, omega-3 fatty acids, vitamins, and minerals all helps support the function of hair follicles.
-Some data suggests that a high-sugar diet may worsen androgen imbalances15.
+Avoiding a high-sugar diet may be beneficial, as evidence suggests that high sugar intake may worsen androgen imbalances.8

 Stress Management

 Chronic stress elevates cortisol, a hormone produced by the adrenal glands.
-High cortisol levels can disrupt the body’s processing of DHT, potentially exacerbating hair loss as a result.
+High cortisol levels can disrupt the body’s processing of DHT, potentially exacerbating hair loss.

 impact of stress in hair loss